 Promise was also presented in February 2010 at the Cheney Mansion in Oak Park, IL.
 Pam Crutchfield also sponsored this amazing event.

 With major support from Young-Kee Kim and Sydney Nagel, the Company re-staged Promise in March 2015 with updated aerial choreography and a new cast.
 Company Rehearsal Director, Zada Cheeks, performed the lead male role of Adam, and Company Dancer Ariel Dorsey danced the lead female role of Cathy.
 April Falcon danced the second female lead and Timothy Bowser and Jesse Hoisington danced the roles of the twins, Cal and Aaron.
-Video of the re-staged version can be found on Vimeo.
-Act 1 is here and Act 2 is here.

 Earlier versions of Promise

 Promise began as an aerial duet, featuring Circus artists Erika Gilfether and Andrew Adams, and was presented as part of Circle in the Square: New Works in Dance Theatre in March of 2006.
 In October of 2006, the first group section was added as part of Circle in the Square at Pleasant Home.
 In 2007, Ms. Haun created a quartet section and in 2008, the women’s duet was created on Grace Whitworth and Lindsey Frattare (see video below).
 In the summer of 2009, six dancers were added to the Company and the final sections of Promise were created, just in time for the premiere of the full work in October.